istio/community/ROLES.md

 * Apply/remove/create/delete GitHub labels and milestones

-* Write access to repo (assign issues/PRs, add/remove labels and milestones, edit issues and PRs, edit wiki, create/delete labels and milestones)

-* Capable of directly applying lgtm + approve labels for any PR

-    * Expected to respect OWNERS files approvals and use standard procedure for merging code

 * Expected to work to holistically maintain the health of the project through:

     * Reviewing PRs

     * Fixing bugs

-    * Mentoring and guiding approvers, members, and contributors
+    * Mentoring and guiding maintainers, members, and contributors

 ## Administrator